BasixKOR/awesome-activitypub/README.md

 A little help for implementing ActivityPub.

 * [activity](https://github.com/go-fed/activity) - ActivityPub library for Golang.
+* [activitypub-php](https://github.com/pterotype-project/activitypub-php) - A library to turn any PHP project into a full ActivityPub implementation

 ## Bridges
 Connecting the ActivityPub federation with another federation.